ArtiikSK/ArtiikSK/README.md

 My name is Artik, and I'm a backend developer specializing in Python.
 Here's some information about me:

 - :computer: I work as a software engineer, contributing to backend development for web applications.
+- :seedling: I explore technical content writing.
-- :seedling: Now I'm studying the technical aspects of blockchains especially TON
+- :rocket: Now I'm studying the technical aspects of blockchains especially TON
 - :zap: In my free time, I work on my own projects.

 ## How to reach me: